docker/docs/docker-for-azure/persistent-data-volumes.md

 ## What is Cloudstor?

-Cloudstor a volume plugin managed by Docker.
-It comes pre-installed and pre-configured in Docker Swarms deployed on Docker for Azure.
-Docker Swarm tasks can use a volume created through Cloudstor to mount a persistent data volume that stays attached to the swarm tasks no matter which swarm node they get scheduled on or migrated to.
-Cloudstor relies on shared storage infrastructure provided by Azure to allow swarm tasks to create/mount their persistent volumes on any node in the Docker Swarm.
-In a future release we will introduce support for direct attached storage to satisfy very low latency/high IOPs requirements.
+Cloudstor is a modern volume plugin built by Docker.
+It comes pre-installed and pre-configured in Docker Swarms deployed through Docker for Azure.
+Docker Swarm mode tasks as well as regular Docker containers can use a volume created with Cloudstor to mount a persistent data volume.
+The volume  stays attached to the swarm tasks no matter which swarm node they get scheduled on or migrated to.
+Cloudstor relies on shared storage infrastructure provided by Azure (specifically File Storage shares exposed over SMB) to allow swarm tasks to create/mount their persistent volumes on any node in the Docker Swarm.
+In a future release we will introduce support for direct attached/relocatable storage to satisfy very low latency/high IOPs requirements.

 ## Use Cloudstor